 To the north are the high plateaus of the Bow River; to the east and south, the plains of Alberta.
 Situated at the juncture of the Trans Canada #1 and Alberta’s Queen Elizabeth II Highway, which goes north to the provincial capital of Edmonton, Calgary has long been a major commercial centre in the province.
-Originally Calgary was an RCMP post, then the centre of the ranching industry and later the Canadian corporate centre for the petroleum industry.
+Originally Calgary was an RCMP post, then the centre of the ranching industry.
+In the mid 20th Century, Calgary became the Canadian corporate centre for the petroleum industry.

 The home of the 1988 Winter Olympic Games, the Canada Olympic Park, provides a wealth of winter sport activities.
 Calgary also provides easy and short access to Banff National Park and Kananaskis Country and Canmore.

 To get the Banff, Canmore and the Kananaskis; travelers coming from the East, on the Trans-Canada #1 Highway, or south on the the Queen Elizabeth II Highway, can use Stoney Trail.
 The Trail will take you around the east, north and west of Calgary to the Trans-Canada #1 west towards the mountains.

 Calgary also provides excellent access to the former land of the dinosaurs, the Alberta Badlands and the Royal Tyrrel Museum, at Drumheller, which is one of the world’s best centres of palaeontology.
 Several hours east on the Trans Canada #1, will take you Alberta’s beautiful small, southern city, Medicine Hat (better known as “The Hat”) and the fabulous Cypress Hills Interprovincial Park.